 Developing a social media strategy step by step

 Realising where you are at when it comes to your social media marketing activities should be the very first thing you do.
 Before you come up with a proper social media plan, take a closer look at your own profiles, as well as your competitors.
 This will help you identify what works and what doesn’t.
 How exactly?

 - Prepare a SWOT analysis to determine the strengths and weaknesses of your business, as well as the opportunities and threats it faces,

 - Research your competitors and find out how your business can stand out from them,

 - Conduct a social media audit to check how, where and with what results you have been communicating up till now.

 2.Specify your target group.

 Understanding your audience is crucial to a successful social media marketing plan.
-After all, you should be creating content that your target group likes, comments on, and shares.
+After all, you should be creating content (from scratch or reusing curated content) that your target group likes, comments on, and shares.
 Luckily, there are a few ways to get to know the audience.